What is Dyslexia? What is structured literacy? What is the Orton-Gillingham approach?

 Orton-Gillingham Structured Literacy

 Parents who have children with reading challenges, including dyslexia, should seek out reading instruction that is based on a systematic and explicit understanding of language structure, including phonics.
-This reading instruction goes by many names, Structured Literacy, Orton- Gillingham, Simultaneous Multisensory, Explicit Phonics, and others (See IDA’s link below for the Fact Sheet for Effective Reading Instruction).
+This reading instruction goes by many names, Structured Literacy, Orton- Gillingham, Simultaneous Multisensory, Explicit Phonics, and others.
+Frequency of lessons matter, for quicker mastery of concepts.